explosion/spaCy/website/docs/api/language.md

 ## Language.meta {#meta tag="property"}

 Custom meta data for the Language class.
-If a model is loaded, contains meta data of the model.
+If a trained pipeline is loaded, this contains meta data of the pipeline.
 The `Language.meta` is also what's serialized as the [`meta.json`](/api/data-formats#meta) when you save an `nlp` object to disk.

 > #### Example
 >